 Variations in pH or PCO2 used to be thought of as pathological entities.
 Experiments by Xu et al have shown, however, that very low pH and very high PCO2 may both be well tolerated when circulation and oxygenation are maintained.
 The implication is that abnormal levels of PCO2 or pH are best regarded as indicators of serious trouble, but not as pathology in themselves.

-Alternatively, use the Index to select the topic that interests you most.
+Alternatively, use the Index to select a particular topic that interests you most.